The universal $p$-adic Gross-Zagier formula: Introduction and statements of the main results

 \subsection{Acknowledgements}

 I would like to thank Jo\"el Bellaiche, Ashay Burungale, Ga\"etan Chenevier, Olivier Fouquet, Ming-Lun Hsieh, David Loeffler, Michele Fornea, Jonathan Pottharst, Ye Tian, Rodolfo Venerucci, and Sarah Zerbes for useful conversations or correspondence or mathoverflow answers.
-I would also like to thank Shouwu Zhang for a vague question he asked me in 2010; this paper may be a partial answer.
-During the preparation of a first draft of this paper, the author was supported by a public grant of the Fondation Math\'ematique Jacques Hadamard.
+I am also grateful to the referee for coaxing me to write \S~\ref{sec bd conj}, and to Simone Dell'Ariccia for Figure~\ref{fig1}.
+Finally, I would like to thank Shouwu Zhang for a vague question he asked me in 2010; this paper may be a partial answer.